Grow Moringa Trees for your Health!

 As you can see, Moringa trees are one of the fastest growing biomasses on planet earth!
 Fortunately for us though, pruning them provides ingredients for tasty, healthy snacks like this Moringa chocolate energy bar you can try now while your plants are still growing.

-Speaking of…here’s a few resources you might find useful to get started after you read the next section on planting:
+Speaking of…here’s a few article tips and resources you might find useful to get started after you read the next section on planting:

 Propagation from seed is very easy, but they do not take well to transplanting as saplings.
-So, opt for a large container and plant seeds directly there at a depth of about 1/2 inch in light, sandy soil.
-You can plant 3-4 seeds a few inches apart in the middle of your flower pot to make sure you have a successful attempt.
+So, opt for a large diameter container and plant seeds directly in a hole at a depth of about 1/2 inch in light, sandy soil.
+Germination can take from 3 to 14 days total.
+You can plant 3-4 seeds a few inches apart in the middle of your flower pot to make sure you have a successful attempt planted.

-When they are 4-6 inches tall, select the healthiest one and gently remove the rest.
-Check moisture levels every day as you do not want the top few inches of soil to completely dry out while your seedlings are taking root.
+When they are 4-6 inches tall at the tip of the main stem, select the healthiest seedlings and gently remove the rest of the shoots.
+Check soil moisture levels every day, as you do not want the top few inches of soil mixture to completely dry out while your seedlings are taking root.
 Here’s a few options for buying Moringa seeds online:

-If you either buy an established plant or get some seeds to take, you’ll be able to create an endless supply of Moringa clones!
-They’re extremely easy to grow from cuttings taken from your main tree.
-Simply take a 6 foot branch and place it inside a 5 gallon bucket.
+If you either buy an established plant or get some seeds to take, you’ll have the ability to create an endless supply of Moringa saplings as clones!
+They’re extremely easy to grow from choice branch cuttings taken from your main tree trunk.
+Simply take a 6 foot branch and place it inside a 5 gallon bucket or larger size plant pots.
+These branches should root and begin growing in a few short weeks.
+Just keep them out of the sun and make sure they stay watered when you use this method.

-Fill in loosely with a mix of sand and light soil.
-Water frequently while establishing your new cutting over the next few weeks.
-If you want to get a jump start and buy your cuttings online, we’ve compiled a few options for you:
+Fill in loosely with a mix of sand and light loam soil.
+Water frequently to keep the soil moist while establishing your new cutting over the next few weeks.
+If you want to get a jump start and buy your branch cuttings online, we’ve compiled a few suggestions for buying Moringa branches online:

-The Moringa is a drought tolerant tree once it’s been established, but take care to water at least weekly and check for dryness every 2-3 days.
+The Moringa is a drought tolerant tree that loves sunlight.
+Once it’s roots have been established in the ground, it can tolerate breaks between rainfall events.
+But take care to water at least two times weekly and check the soils content for dryness every 2-3 days with new Trees.
 Mix 1 part sand with 9 parts potting soil for the ideal growing medium.
 Yes, you can fertilize immediately after planting, or simply add in .5 parts organic compost to the soil mix mentioned above.

 Pruning and use

 You’ll definitely want to enjoy the harvest and all the health benefits that come with adding the Moringa leaf to your diet!
-But did you know that the seeds are also edible?
-Simply peel back the outer layer and you can start with 2-3 seeds a day to see how your digestive system responds.
-The young seed pods will remind you of Asian snap peas if you cook them up in a wok with your favorite stir-fry!
+But it’s not just the foliage that’s edible!
+Did you know that the seeds are also edible?
+Simply peel back the pods outer layer and you can start with 2-3 seeds a day to see how your digestive system responds.
+The young seed pods will remind you of Asian snap peas if you cook them up in a wok with your favorite stir-fry recipes!
+Eating Moringa is anything but boring.

-Moringa leaves can be added to just about any dish or juiced in your favorite smoothie recipe.
-Eat them raw in a salad or as a cooked green.
+Moringa leaves can be added to just about any dish or juiced in your favorite fruit smoothie recipe.
+Eat them raw as sprouts in a salad or as a cooked green for variety.
+The nutrient value is off the charts with more Vitamin A in the form of beta-carotene than you’ll find in a carrot plus magnesium and lots of other important minerals.

-You’ll have plenty each time you prune these prolific growers, so look up a good recipe or two.
+You’ll have plenty each time you prune and harvest these prolific growers, so look up a good recipe or two.

 You don’t have to be too specific with your pruning, so simply cut them to the desired width and height.
 Remember that you can usually get longer branches to take root if you want to clone a 2nd plant at this time.
 Here’s a few tools and resources you might find useful.

 Composted chicken manure seems to be the best option if you’re growing outdoors.
-For everyone else though, you’ll want to pick a fertilizer product with plenty of nitrogen and phosphorus.
+For everyone else though, there’s no question that you’ll want to pick a fertilizer product with plenty of nitrogen and phosphorus to encourage them to grow.
 Also consider adding in some biochar, because these Moringa plants tend to respond well to this amendment.

 As they survive in tropical climates with a lot of nutrient erosion, these trees typically require very little in the way of fertilizer.
 However, if you want a bumper yield from your homegrown Moringa, you might want to consider some of these products: